-Mr. Rapino's performance bonus eligibility and exceptional performance bonus eligibility for 2017 were each based on the achievement of a company Adjusted Operating Income target.
-In March 2017, the Compensation Committee set for Mr. Rapino (a) a target cash performance bonus of \$2.3 million, based on the achievement of \$700.0 million of company Adjusted Operating Income for the year, with the actual bonus to range (i) between \$1.725 million and \$2.3 million for achievement of between 90% and 100% of such performance target and (ii) between \$2.3 million and \$4.6 million for achievement of between 100% and 110% of such performance target, in each case scaled based on straight-line interpolation, and (b) a target cash exceptional performance bonus of an additional \$2.3 million, based on the achievement of \$700.0 million of company Adjusted Operating Income for the year, with the actual bonus to range (i) between \$1.725 million and \$2.3 million for achievement of between 90% and 100% of such performance target and (ii) between \$2.3 million and \$4.6 million for achievement of between 100% and 110% of such performance target, in each case scaled based on straight-line interpolation.
+Mr. Rapino's performance bonus eligibility for 2018 was based on the achievement of a company Adjusted Operating Income target.
+In March 2018, the Compensation Committee set for Mr. Rapino a target cash performance bonus of \$6.0 million, based on the achievement of \$790.0 million of company Adjusted Operating Income for the year, with the actual bonus to range (i) between \$5.4 million and \$6.0 million for achievement of between 90% and 100% of such performance target and (ii) between \$6.0 million and \$12.0 million for achievement of between 100% and 110% of such performance target, in each case scaled based on straight-line interpolation.